marijnkampf/SilverStripe-Module-EmailVerifiedMember/docs/en/Installing.md

 # Installing

-EmailVerifiedMember is a spam protection class for your forms.
+EmailVerifiedMember is a class that requires users to confirm their email address before they can logon to the CMS.

-## Setting up MathSpamProtection
+## Setting up EmailVerifiedMember

- * EmailVerifiedMember should be in your sites root folder (folder name doesn't matter)
+ * EmailVerifiedMember folder should be in your sites root folder (folder name doesn't matter)
  * Default EmailVerifiedMember extends Member class, alter line in _config.php if you would only like to extend particular sub-classes.
  * You can define a different URLSegment in _config.php if required